-Her expertise comes from over 20 years of working with professionals in the field of bodywork and somatic therapies.
 As a former professional dancer who, at one point suffered chronic hip and knee pain due to injuries, Martha understands the frustration and struggle many people go through trying to discern between the myriad different modalities that claim to relieve, or “fix” chronic pain.
-This is how she discovered Hanna Somatics, the only modality that taught her, in a short time, to reverse her pain and postural imbalances.
-She believes that mastering healthy body mechanics and proprioception is the key to maintaining flexibility and freedom of movement.
+This is how she discovered Hanna Somatic Education, the only method that taught her, in a short time, to reverse her pain and postural imbalances and regain her freedom of movement.
+She finds that mastering healthy body mechanics and proprioception is the key to maintaining flexibility and freedom of movement.

-Hi Martha,
+1. Hi Martha,

 It’s Josh Leeger…from Exuberant Animal.